VijayRod/demo/container-storage/logs/zk8snodedatapathlb.md

 # pod-to-pod azure-cni/kubenet network policy
 # network policy is only for ingress/egress and applicable namespaces
+# network policies are implemented in iptables for kubenet, azure-cni, or calico, typically as KUBE-NWPLCY-*, KUBE-FORWARD, KUBE-POD-FW-*
+# network policies are implemented in ebpf for cilium
 az network nsg rule list -g -n # udr or nsg kubectl create networkpolicy # create one with all ingress and egress allowed and all podSelector for that *namespace* for test kubectl describe pod <pod-name> # annotation for network policy